-There are several things you can do as a homeowner to spruce up your home to help maintain value or even increase your home value.
-Sometimes in the busy-ness of life we forget about home maintenance.
-When we decide to sell our home, the mile-long list of things we need to do to get it market-ready can be daunting.
-If you find yourself in that position, consider doing the less costly fixes first.
+There are several things you can do as a homeowner to spruce up your home to help maintain value or even increase your home’s value over time.
+Sometimes in the busyness of life we forget about home maintenance.
+If this is the case, when we consider selling our home, we can face a daunting mile-long list of deferred maintenance items.

 Increase Your Home Value – Maintain and Repair

 Regular home maintenance is the best way to protect you home’s value.
 If you find yourself in with a list of items longer than you would like, it’s generally best to start with the items that are easiest to tackle.
 There are many tasks that any handy homeowner can do themselves.